antoniojbt/project_quickstart/README.rst

    make latexpdf
    ln -s _build/latex/pq_example.pdf .

-You can run this with a bash script:
+You can run most of this with a bash script:

 .. code-block:: bash

-   bash ../code/pq_example/examples.sh > examples.log
+   project_quickstart --example # will create a project with runnable scripts and pipeline cd pq_example/results bash ../code/pq_example/examples.sh > examples.log
+   open pq_example.pdf report_pipeline_pq_example.html # in a Mac

 If you have CGATPipelines_ and Ruffus_ installed you can try: